Not on display

 Purchased (Abbott Fund) 1987

 Prov: By descent in the artist’s family to Lady Sells from whom bt by Tate Gallery

 Exh: George Price Boyce, Tate Gallery, June–Aug.
 1987 (8, repr.)

 Lit: Christopher Newall and Judy Egerton, George Price Boyce, exh. cat., Tate Gallery 1987, p.44, no.8, repr.
 Also repr: Tate Gallery Report 1986–88, 1988, p.58 in col.

 T05018 is one of a small group of highly charged watercolour portraits of young girls, most of them models for Pre-Raphaelite artists, which Boyce painted during the 1860s.
-The sitter's identity is lost, the title used here being that inscribed by Mrs Boyce on the back of the frame.
-The gown worn by the unknown sitter seems to be oriental and certainly reflects the taste for Japonisme which Whistler and his immediate circle, which included Boyce, took up in the early 1860s.
+The sitter’s identity is lost, the title used here being that inscribed by Mrs Boyce on the back of the frame.
+The gown worn by the unknown sitter reflects the taste for Japonisme – the Western fascination for Japanese art and design that Whistler and his immediate circle, which included Boyce, took up in the early 1860s.
 Boyce was a visitor to the International Exhibition in London in 1862 when he would undoubtedly have seen the ‘Japanese Court’ (Virginia Surtees, ed., The Diaries of George Price Boyce, 1980, p.35).

 Tate Gallery: Illustrated Catalogue of Acquisitions 1986–88, London 1996.